smu-ivpl/ASSN/README.md

 This repository contains the research results of ASSN, which improved the performance of YOLOv7 based on [ssFPN](https://github.com/smu-ivpl/ssFPN), a previous study conducted on YOLOv4 and YOLOR.

+This repository was created based on the official repository source of [YOLOv7](https://github.com/WongKinYiu/yolov7).

 ----------------------------
 ## Performance
 ### Validation Set (5k images)